Martin Dew

-Martin Dew is a former English male badminton player who specialized in doubles.
+Martin Dew (born 16 August 1958) is a former English male badminton player who specialized in doubles.

 Career

 Dew won two medals in the World Championships, a silver medal in 1983 for men's doubles and a bronze medal in 1987 for mixed doubles.
-He shared the mixed doubles title at the prestigious All-England Championships twice with Gillian Gilks (1982 and 1984).
+He shared the mixed doubles title at the All-England Championships twice with Gillian Gilks (1982 and 1984).
 Dew is also one of the most successful players ever in the European Badminton Championships with four titles, one of them in men's doubles and three in mixed doubles.

+He is one of the very few elite players to have completed a Ph.D during his playing career.
+He gained a Ph.D in 1984 from Hatfield University in the subject of Numerical Optimisation in cooperation with Rolls Royce aeroengines.